-Please be advised that Course Reserves requests generally take a minimum of 7 Business Days to process but may take significantly longer at this time.
+- Please be advised that Course Reserves requests generally take a minimum of 7 Business Days to process.
 Requests with incomplete citations will require additional processing time.

 - All Course Reserves requests should be submitted via our online form in order to provide access to students as soon as possible.

 Placing items on reserve removes them from the general circulating collections and assigns shortened loan periods to ensure availability of high-demand items to the maximum number of borrowers possible.
 Items are placed on reserve at the request of course instructors and are limited to print and multimedia materials (DVDs, CDs, etc.) used in a course that are in the collection or eligible for addition to the collection.
 Items are removed from Course Reserves and returned to the regular library collection at the end of the semester during which the course is offered.